-Element Purpose Key Considerations -b blocksize If you are importing from tape, you must use the same block size that you used to export the database.

-Element Purpose Key Considerations -f pathname Specifies where dbimport can find the schema file to use as input to create the database when the data files are read from tape Additional Information: If you use the -f option to export a database, you typically use the same path name that you specified in the dbexport command.
-If you specify only a file name, dbimport looks for the file in the .exp subdirectory of your current directory. -i directory Specifies the complete path name on disk of the database.exp directory, which holds the input data files and schema file that dbimport uses to create and load the new database.
+Element Purpose Key Considerations -b blocksize Specifies, in kilobytes, the block size of the tape device If you are importing from tape, you must use the same block size that you used to export the database.
+If you do not use the -b option, the default block size is 1. -f pathname Specifies where dbimport can find the schema file to use as input to create the database when the data files are read from tape If you use the -f option to export a database, you typically use the same path name that you specified in the dbexport command.
+If you specify only a file name, dbimport looks for the file in the .exp subdirectory of your current directory.
+If you do not use the -f option, the SQL source code is written to the tape. -i directory Specifies the complete path name on disk of the database.exp directory, which holds the input data files and schema file that dbimport uses to create and load the new database.
 The directory name must be the same as the database name.
-Additional Information: This directory must be the same directory that you specified with the dbexport -o option.
-If you change the directory name, you also rename your database. -s tapesize Specifies, in kilobytes, the amount of data that you can store on the tape Additional Information: To read to the end of the tape, specify a tape size of 0.
+This directory must be the same directory that you specified with the dbexport -o option.
+If you change the directory name, you also rename your database. -s tapesize Specifies, in kilobytes, the amount of data that you can store on the tape To read to the end of the tape, specify a tape size of 0.
 If you are importing from tape, you must use the same tape size that you used to export the database.
-If you do not specify 0 as the tapesize , then the maximum tapesize is 2 097 151 KB. -t device Specifies the path name of the tape device that holds the input files The -t option does not allow you to specify a remote tape device.
+The maximum size is 2 097 151 KB.
+If you do not use the -s option, the default value is 0 (read to the end of the tape). -t device Specifies the path name of the tape device that holds the input files You cannot specify a remote tape device.